ITRS-Group/cordial/tools/geneos/docs/geneos_reload.md

 # `geneos reload`

-Reload Instance Configurations
+Send a reload signal to all matching instances whose `TYPE` supports them.

 ```text
 geneos reload [TYPE] [NAME...] [flags]
 ```

-Send a reload signal to all matching instances whose `TYPE` supports them.

 ## SEE ALSO